 Your sales process is unique, so your automation should be too.
 Instead of relying on one-size-fits-all solutions, you can use AI to build custom workflows tailored to how you sell.
 For example, you can create a sequence that automatically sends a follow-up email if a prospect clicks a link in your proposal or schedules a meeting.
 These AI-powered workflows act as your personal sales assistant, triggering the right action at the right time to keep deals moving forward.
 This level of customization allows you to design a sales process that is both efficient and highly effective for your specific audience.

-How to Actually Measure Sales Productivity
+How Do You Actually Measure Sales Productivity?

 You can't improve what you don't measure.
 But when it comes to sales productivity, it’s easy to get lost in a sea of data.
 The goal isn't to track every single click and call; it's to focus on the metrics that actually tell you how efficiently your team is turning their effort into revenue.
 True productivity is about getting the best possible results from the time and resources you have.
 It’s about working smarter, not just harder.